Agripina Prima Rahmanto Putra

 Agripina Prima Rahmanto Putra also known as Agripina Prima Rahmanto Pamungkas (born 20 January 1991) is an Indonesian badminton player from Jaya Raya Jakarta badminton club.
 He was selected to join the national team in 2010.

 Personal life

 He is the son of the former Indonesian badminton player Sigit Pamungkas.
 He graduated at the Montfort Secondary School in Singapore.

+BWF suspension

+In January 2021, the Badminton World Federation (BWF) announced sanctions against eight Indonesian players, including Agripina, following an integrity investigation concerning breaches of regulations related to match fixing, match manipulation and/or betting on badminton.
+Agripina received a six-year suspension from badminton-related activities.
+In 2024, Agripina stated that he had rejected an offer to deliberately lose a match at the 2017 Vietnam Open and said that he was sanctioned for failing to report the approach to the BWF.